antronerds/r2-training-courses/docs/Methylation_analysis.md

 ## 3 Comparing Methylation Heatmaps

-To grasp a better idea how to interpret this Heatmap, two further methylation/Methylome datasets will be compared with the "Esteller" dataset.
+To grasp a better idea how to interpret this Heatmap, two further methylation datasets will be compared with the "Esteller" dataset.
 As mentioned earlier in *Section 2 Generating Heatmap* of this manual, this "Esteller" dataset is based on highly proliferating cancer cell lines.
 The second dataset is based on primary tumors ("tumor" type by the author name "Heyn" on R2 Platform).
 The third dataset is based on normal control tissue samples ("normal" type by the author name "Lokk" on R2 Platform).
 In this section, three Heatmaps generated from these three datasets are to be compared to show the difference in methylation tendency for a chosen gene of interest.
 These comparative methylome heatmaps were used to study another tumor suppressor ZAR1.
 [5]

 To create the second ("Heyn") and the third ("Lokk") datasets, repeat the steps from 1) to 5) in *Section 2 Generating Heatmap* of this manual.
 The following Figure 3-1 is the generated Heatmaps of the three datasets ("Esteller" on the bottom, "Heyn" in the middle, "Lokk" on the top).
 As shown with colors in Figure 3-1, the "Lokk" Heatmap of CLDN10 is rather uniform with an CLDN10 CGI (or CpG-Island) that is unmethylated, whereas the CGI surrounding regions are methylated (for all samples).